slothsoft/example-javascript-website/README.md

 }
 ```

 And now I want to somehow get the result of the function into my HTML.
-So far everything's pretty standard.
-But now we'll work with NodeJS.
+So far everything's pretty standard, but now we'll work with NodeJS.

 NodeJS wants to have an actual application that does stuff, so let's create a  _[src/main.js](src/main.js)_: